adashiyj/r-newbie-guide/README.md

 ## Me and R
 I'm a Communication Science research master's student at the University of Amsterdam.
 My story with R began not too long ago, as I started to learn this programming language in October 2024.
 I had some programming experience in Python when I was an undergrad.
 However, speaking from someone who's not tech-savy, it is still challenging and sometimes frustrating as I keep trying to get better with programming in R.

 To support Open Science, I will keep updating helpful learning materials in this repository.
-Good luck with your programming and please stay tuned!
+Good luck with your programming and stay tuned!

 ## Learning Materials
 ### Books